AlbyCosmy99/danza-studio-showcase-site/README.md

-# 💃 Danza Studio – Website
+# 💃 Danza Studio – Showcase Website

 This project is a responsive website developed in early 2024 for **Danza Studio Monselice**, a dance school in Padua, Italy.
 It was created as part of a **university assignment** for a client (Elena).